hcschuetz/polyhedron-star/README.md

 Various inputs allow you to modify the graphic output.
 Most of them should be self-explanatory, but some notes might be helpful:
 - Some objects can be switched on and off with checkboxes.
-But "breaks" and the "flower" anyway not visible when the polyhedron is fully folded.
+But "breaks" and the "flower" are anyway not visible when the polyhedron is fully folded.
   They are intended for use with the flat star.
 - Instead of dihedral angles between faces I use "bending angles", which are easier to work with.